Jones-Wenzl idempotents For Rank 2 Simple Lie algebras: Single Clasp Expansions for the quantum clasps

 \subsection{Single clasp expansions of a clasp of weight (n,0)}

-In Figure~\ref{a2exp}, one can easily see that there is no elliptic face (face of sizes less than six) for each web in the right hand side of the equation, thus they are linearly independent because there is no relation to be applied.
-If we set $a=(n+1), b=1$, we find the dimension of the web space of $V_{\lambda_1}^{\otimes n+1}\otimes V_{\lambda_2}\otimes V_{(n-1)\lambda_2}$ is $n$ by Lemma~\ref{lema2dim}.
-Therefore, a basis for the single clasp expansion can be given as in Figure~\ref{a2exp}.
+First we find a single clasp expansions of a clasp of weight (n,0) in Proposition~\ref{a2exppro}.
 It is worth to mention that $i)$ this expansion can be obtained from a complete expansion (linear expansions of webs without any clasps) which can be found by using a double clasps expansion iteratively \cite{OY:quantum} and then attaching a clasp of weight $(n-1,0)$ to each web in the expansion; $ii)$ the single clasp expansion in Proposition~\ref{a2exppro} holds for any $\mathfrak{sl}(n)$ where $n\ge 4$ because $\mathfrak{sl}(3)$ is naturally embedded in $\mathfrak{sl}(n)$.
 By symmetries, there are four different single clasp expansions depending on where the clasp of weight $(n-1,0)$ is located.
-For the equation shown in Figure~\ref{a2exp}, the clasp is located at the southwest corner, which will be considered the standard expansion, otherwise, we will state the location of the clasp.
-For $n=2$, the Proposition~\ref{a2exppro} is identical to Example \ref{webexa1} and for $n=3$, we can easily verify the Proposition~\ref{a2exppro} from Example \ref{webexa1} by attaching the clasp of weight $(2,0)$ to the southeast corner of each web in the complete expansion.
+For equation~\ref{a2exp}, the clasp is located at the southwest corner, which will be considered the standard expansion, otherwise, we will state the location of the clasp.

+We demonstrate Proposition~\ref{a2exppro} for $n=2, 3$ directly using the presentations of the clasps in Example~\ref{webexa1}.
+For $n=2$, Proposition~\ref{a2exppro} is identical to the first formula of Example \ref{webexa1}.
+For $n=3$, by attaching the clasp of weight $(2,0)$ to the southwest corner of each web in the second formula of Example \ref{webexa1},